EEN421/EEN421.github.io/_posts/QWEN.md

 ### If Trixie actually needs more swap

-If you are seeing memory pressure and want to force a traditional 2GB swapfile on current Raspberry Pi OS, the `rpi-swap` documentation provides a drop-in configuration specifically for this:
+If you are seeing memory pressure and want to force a traditional 2GB swapfile on current Raspberry Pi OS, the `rpi-swap` configuration provides a drop-in override:

 ```bash
 sudo mkdir -p /etc/rpi/swap.conf.d/